A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters

 Using GA transformations in the EnKF relaxes the EnKF approximation that the joint distribution of $\bm{X}$ and $\bm{Y}$ is Gaussian to an approximation that the copula is Gaussian (see the appendix for a definition of the copula of jointly-distributed random variables).
 As emphasized in \cite{AvL14}, this updated approximation is not necessarily an improvement, and can in fact lead to {\it worse} results than a standard EnKF.
-On the other hand, practical experience \cite{BBBOV10,ZGFL11,LZHG12,SB12,DBBLM13,LKM13,LKM16a,LKM16b,GSBSKD17} and many of the examples in \cite{AvL14} show that GA usually improves the performance significantly.
+On the other hand, practical experience \cite{BBBOV10,ZGFL11,LZHG12,SB12,DBBLM13,LKM13,LKM16a,LKM16b,KMTLK17,GSBSKD17} and many of the examples in \cite{AvL14} show that GA usually improves the performance significantly.
 Furthermore, GA is a legitimate non-Gaussian extension of the EnKF: GA methods should converge towards sampling from the true posterior for a wider range of problems than the EnKF, namely problems with Gaussian copulas.
 A proof of this conjecture is beyond the scope of the current article.
 Multivariate transformations based on optimal transport \cite{MMPS16} could potentially be used to relax even the assumption of a Gaussian copula, and there are some promising preliminary results using these transformations in the context of data assimilation \cite{SBM19}.

 We close this review of GA methods by proposing a perturbed-observations GA-EnKF: \begin{enumerate} \item Start with an ensemble $\bm{x}_i$, $i=1,\ldots,N$ and use it to generate an ensemble $\bm{y}_i$, as in the stochastic EnKF, by generating $\bm{y}_i$ as a realization of $\bm{Y}|\bm{X}=\bm{x}_i$. \item Use the ensembles to find approximations to the marginal cdfs of the elements of $\bm{X}$ and $\bm{Y}$. \item Apply univariate transformations of the form $\Phi^{-1}(F(\cdot))$ to each scalar state variable in the ensembles (a different transform for each variable) to get transformed ensembles $\hat{\bm{x}}_i$, $\hat{\bm{y}}_i$ and a transformed observation vector $\hat{\bm{y}}$. \item Apply the perturbed-observation EnKF in the transformed space using the formula